 All will be mourned and missed by a generation of history lovers, sports fans, readers, TV watchers and moviegoers.

-Happy New Year!
+For what it’s worth, Happy New Year!
 And, as Tennyson wished, let’s hope for a better 2019.